OECD'S Gurria: funding measures are enough to contain Europe crisis

-European officials need to boost economic growth with deregulation, education and environment-friendly technology, because there’s little room to maneuver with fiscal policy and monetary policy, said OECD Secretary-General Angel Gurria.
+European officials need to boost economic growth with deregulation, education and environment-friendly technology, because there’s little room to manoeuvre with fiscal policy and monetary policy, said OECD Secretary-General Angel Gurria.

 “We’ve run out of monetary policy room because interest rates are around zero,” Gurria said after giving a speech.